-As part of our UK tour of Mica Levi's intoxicating score to Under the Skin, live with the film, we get to know the BAFTA-nominated composer's influences.
+As part of our UK tour of Mica Levi's intoxicating score to Under the Skin in 2017, we got to know the BAFTA-nominated composer's influences.
 She talks us through the musical influences behind her score to Under the Skin from Iannis Xenakis to 50 Cent and faces our quickfire Q&A.

 Although I didn't refer to these things at the time of writing the music, I realise on reflection the influences in the music were likely from these sources.
 Mica Levi

 Old strip club music, music styles associated with sex.
 For a while in the 2000’s producers such as Dre sampled Bollywood music from films, sampling happens from movies loads anyway in Hip Hop, like Wu-Tang Clan’s Kung Fu movie samples."

 DJ Screw was the pioneer of screwed music – and in my opinion the most hardcore avant-garde early hip hop artist – distorting time, cosmic too.

 The alien elements of the score were influenced by Iannis Xenakis’ Tetras – I’d never heard anything like this before when I first heard it.

 "The song ‘love’ from the score is the protagonist's first experience of having feelings for a human.
 It was influenced by rushes of emotion and euphoric club music."